hywelandrews/hywelandrews.github.io/_texts/2024-03-03-freebsd-for-your-laptop.md

 fi
 ```

-One final note is the lack of a lockscreen on opening the laptop lid, although the default sway config shared above does contain a line for triggering `swaylock` on the `before-sleep` event, this does not take effect and at present I have the great user experience but terrible security without this.
+One final note is the lack of a lockscreen on opening the laptop lid.
+The default sway config shared above does contain a line for triggering `swaylock` on the `before-sleep` event, but this does not take effect for me, and I have to ensure to use my lock shortcut `$mod + Shift + z` instead.

 Applications
 ===========

-Below is the list of applications I run on my machine, it's predominately used for writing (Vim), programming (VSCode, gcc, rust), publishing this blog (Ruby) and consuming the internet (chromium).
+Below is the list of applications I run on my machine, it's predominately used for writing (Vim), programming (VSCode, gcc, rust), publishing this blog (Ruby) and consuming an unhealthy amount of internet (chromium).

 ```
 www/chromium